+93. Governing bodies and proprietors should ensure that children are taught about safeguarding, including online safety.
+Schools should consider this as part of providing a broad and balanced curriculum.

+94. This may include covering relevant issues for schools through Relationships

+Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) which was made compulsory in September 2020.
+Schools have flexibility to decide how they discharge their duties effectively within the first year of compulsory teaching and are encouraged to take a phased approach (if needed) when introducing these subjects.
+The statutory guidance can be found here: Statutory guidance: relationships education relationships and sex education (RSE) and health education.
+Colleges may cover relevant issues through tutorials.
+The following resources may help schools and colleges:

+- DfE advice for schools: teaching online safety in schools - UK Council for Internet Safety (UKCIS)27 guidance: Education for a connected- world - National Crime Agency's CEOP education programme: Thinkuknow - Public Health England: Rise Above

-- 88. Governing bodies and proprietors should ensure that children are taught about safeguarding, including online safety.
-Schools should consider this as part of providing a broad and balanced curriculum. - 89.
-This may include covering relevant issues through Relationships Education and Relationships and Sex Education (formerly known as Sex and Relationship Education), tutorials (in colleges) and/or where delivered, through Personal, Social, Health and Economic (PSHE) education.
-The Government has made regulations which will make the subjects of Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) mandatory from September 2020. - 90.
-Whilst it is essential that governing bodies and proprietors ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
+95. Whilst it is essential that governing bodies and proprietors ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.